splunk/public-o11y-docs/get-started/get-started-guide/get-started-guide.rst

      - :strong:`Phase 3: Scaled rollout`

    * - :strong:`Phase description`
-     - Set up users, teams, and access controls through roles and token management
+     - Set up users, teams, and access controls through roles and token management and lay the groundwork for connectivity
-     - Bring data in and set up your desired Splunk Observability Cloud solutions
+     - Bring data in and set up the Splunk Observability Cloud solutions for your initial project team use cases
-     - Establish repeatable observability practices through automation, data management, detectors, and dashboards
+     - Increase usage across all user teams and establish repeatable observability practices through automation, data management, detectors, and dashboards

    * - :strong:`Primary setup steps`
      - #. :ref:`phase1-create-trial`